awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduleversion.md

 # AWS::CloudFormation::ModuleVersion<a name="aws-resource-cloudformation-moduleversion"></a>

 Registers the specified version of the module with the CloudFormation service\.
-Registering a module makes it available for use in CloudFormation templates in your AWS account and region\.
+Registering a module makes it available for use in CloudFormation templates in your AWS account and Region\.

 To specify a module version as the default version, use the `[AWS::CloudFormation::ModuleDefaultVersion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudformation-moduledefaultversion.html)` resource\.